Pumpkin Pancakes (Eggless & Whole Wheat)

 8. On low to medium-low heat cook one side till golden.
 You will see air pockets on top.
 Drizzle a bit of oil on the top and the sides

-9. Gently flip and cook the second side.
+9. When the base is golden, gently flip and cook the second side.

-10. Cook the second side till golden.
+10. Cook for a few minutes until the second side till golden.
 Remove the pancake from the pan.

 11. Make all pancakes this way and use up the entire batter.